mikeroyal/PipeWire-Guide/Glossary.md

 [Core API](https://docs.pipewire.org/group__api__pw__core.html) is used by all clients that need to communicate with the [PipeWire Daemon](https://docs.pipewire.org/page_daemon.html) and provides the necessary structs to interface with the daemon.

+[coppwr](https://github.com/dimtpap/coppwr) is a tool that provides low level control over the PipeWire multimedia server.
+It aims to expose and provide as many ways to inspect and control the many components of the PipeWire multimedia server as possible.
+It can be used as a diagnostic tool for PipeWire and to help develop software that interacts with it. [coppwr flatpak version](https://flathub.org/apps/xyz.dimtpap.coppwr).

 D

 [dssi-vst](http://breakfastquay.com/dssi-vst/) is an Adapter for VST an VSTi audio plugins.